 Some eye conditions are inherited; others are results of disease or injury, and some are a fairly normal part of aging.
 If you have any chronic eye condition, make sure you keep your eye doctor apprised and follow his or her suggestions for checkups and monitoring.

 The shape of the eye is rarely perfectly spherical or round.
-This requires corrective glasses or contact lens to focus the light to accommodate an imperfect sphere.
+This requires corrective glasses or contact lenses to focus the light to accommodate an imperfect sphere.

 The natural lens of the eye is always changing.
 Through time and exposure to light, the lens becomes cloudy.
 When this cloudy lens limits the vision, Cataract surgery can be performed to remove the cloudy lens and replace it with a clear artificial lens implant.